Dynamical Systems Models for Market Evolution: A Mechanistic Alternative to Autoregressive Methods: Market Building Blocks

 \subsubsection{Customer Psychology}

-The true competitiveness of a customer segment may vary slightly from a how a customer applies this competitiveness knowledge in their decisions.
-For example, a product may be highly competitive based on the attributes that a customer values, but if it is a new unknown brand (e.g., ASUS) or is produced by a less known country (e.g., Egypt), they may value the product slightly less than it scored.
-We assert that this behavior can be quantified as a difference between a true competitiveness score and the applied competitiveness score.\\ \\ A customer's resistance to being rational decreases as the product competitiveness score increases in the market.
-Hence, we model this resistance as an exponential curve whose rate of growth or decline is proportional to true market competitiveness.
-We assert that a customer's perception of competitiveness cannot become skewed in the opposite direction, i.e. consider a product that is worse than what they currently own as better.\\ \\ We already established that the pairwise competitiveness score, $a_{i,j}(t)\in [-1,1]$ and the market level competitiveness score, $a_{i,m}(t) \in [s_{min}, s_{max}]$, where $s_{min} \geq 0$ and $s_{max} \geq s_{min}$\\ \\ We define the following resistance metrics that quantify the deviation from the true competitiveness score.
+The true competitiveness of a segment may vary slightly from how a customer applies this competitiveness knowledge in their decisions.
+For example, a product may be highly competitive based on the attributes that a customer values, but if it is a new unknown brand (e.g., ASUS) or is manufactured by a non-European country (e.g., Egypt), they may value the product less than it scored.
+We assert that this behavior can be quantified as a difference between a \textit{true competitiveness score} and an \textit{applied competitiveness score}.\\ \\ We assert that customer resistance to rationality decreases as the product competitiveness score increases in the market.
+Hence, we model this resistance as an exponential curve whose rate of growth (or decline) is proportional to true market competitiveness.
+We assert that a customer's perception of competitiveness cannot become skewed in the opposite direction, i.e. consider a product that is worse than what they currently own as better.\\ \\ We already defined the pairwise competitiveness score, $a_{i,j}(t)\in [-1,1]$ and the market level competitiveness score, $a_{i,m}(t) \in [s_{min}, s_{max}]$, where $s_{min} \geq 0$ and $s_{max} \geq s_{min}$\\ \\ We define the following resistance metrics to quantify the deviation from the true competitiveness score.

 $c$ represents the default degree of resistance a customer has towards buying a segment, even the most competitive one in the market.\\ \\ We discard a portion of the competitiveness score in the same way as we deal with the winner-take-all characteristic of the market.
 The competitiveness scores are modified as follows: